WWLF-LD

 WWLF-LD (channel 35) is a low-power television station in Syracuse, New York, United States, affiliated with LATV.
 The station, owned by Metro TV Inc. (one of many companies majority-owned by Craig Fox), and operated by Renard Communications.

 The original construction permit was issued to Craig Fox himself in June 1988, with a major modification filing the year after, and the first broadcast commenced in May 1991.
 The then-WOBX-LP was affiliated with The Box and then MTV2 after The Box ceased operations in 2001.
-WOBX-LP acquired the Univision affiliation as a Syracuse translator (relay) station for WNYI channel 52 in Ithaca until WNYI was bought by a religious broadcaster and subsequently dropped the Univision network.
+WOBX-LP acquired the Univision affiliation as a Syracuse translator station for WNYI channel 52 in Ithaca until WNYI was bought by a religious broadcaster and dropped the Univision network.
 The station then turned into a AMGTV affiliate for the Syracuse market.
 As of 2024, the station is now an LATV affiliate.

-Digital channels
+Subchannels

 The station's signal is multiplexed: